linda-seiter/cmsc115/week2_lab/README.md

 <img src = "images/run_error_gpa.png" alt="run exception message" width=500>
 </td>
 <td>
 Try to run the program.

-It crashes due to the compilation problem.
+It crashes due to the duplicate variable declaration.

 </td>
 </tr>

 </table>

 Let's fix the error.

 Line 23 should assign `gpa` to 4.0 **without** redeclaring the variable.

-1. Remove the type `double` on line 23 to prevent a duplicate variable declaration <code>gpa = 4.0;</code>.
+1. Remove the type `double` on line 23 to prevent a duplicate variable declaration.
 The compiler error should go away.
 2. Run `StudentInfo` to view the output.
 3. Run `StudentInfoTest` to confirm your solution passes the Junit test.